projectcontour/contour/design/tls-backend-verification.md

 $ kubectl create secret generic my-certificate-authority --from-file=./ca.key
 ```

-Contour already subscribes to Secrets in all namespaces so Secrets will be piped through to the `dag.KubernetsCache` automatically.
+Contour already subscribes to Secrets in all namespaces so Secrets will be piped through to the `dag.KubernetesCache` automatically.

 ### Changes to the DAG